Keyfactor/keyfactor-go-client-sdk/v25/api/keyfactor/v1/docs/AlertsExpirationExpirationAlertUpdateRequest.md

 `func (o *AlertsExpirationExpirationAlertUpdateRequest) HasUseWorkflows() bool`

 HasUseWorkflows returns a boolean if a field has been set.

+### GetWorkflowId

+`func (o *AlertsExpirationExpirationAlertUpdateRequest) GetWorkflowId() string`

+GetWorkflowId returns the WorkflowId field if non-nil, zero value otherwise.

+### GetWorkflowIdOk

+`func (o *AlertsExpirationExpirationAlertUpdateRequest) GetWorkflowIdOk() (*string, bool)`

+GetWorkflowIdOk returns a tuple with the WorkflowId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetWorkflowId

+`func (o *AlertsExpirationExpirationAlertUpdateRequest) SetWorkflowId(v string)`

+SetWorkflowId sets WorkflowId field to given value.

+### HasWorkflowId

+`func (o *AlertsExpirationExpirationAlertUpdateRequest) HasWorkflowId() bool`

+HasWorkflowId returns a boolean if a field has been set.

+### SetWorkflowIdNil

+`func (o *AlertsExpirationExpirationAlertUpdateRequest) SetWorkflowIdNil(b bool)`

+ SetWorkflowIdNil sets the value for WorkflowId to be an explicit nil

+### UnsetWorkflowId
+`func (o *AlertsExpirationExpirationAlertUpdateRequest) UnsetWorkflowId()`

+UnsetWorkflowId ensures that no value is present for WorkflowId, not even an explicit nil
+### GetSchedule

+`func (o *AlertsExpirationExpirationAlertUpdateRequest) GetSchedule() KeyfactorCommonSchedulingKeyfactorSchedule`

+GetSchedule returns the Schedule field if non-nil, zero value otherwise.

+### GetScheduleOk

+`func (o *AlertsExpirationExpirationAlertUpdateRequest) GetScheduleOk() (*KeyfactorCommonSchedulingKeyfactorSchedule, bool)`

+GetScheduleOk returns a tuple with the Schedule field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSchedule

+`func (o *AlertsExpirationExpirationAlertUpdateRequest) SetSchedule(v KeyfactorCommonSchedulingKeyfactorSchedule)`

+SetSchedule sets Schedule field to given value.

+### HasSchedule

+`func (o *AlertsExpirationExpirationAlertUpdateRequest) HasSchedule() bool`

+HasSchedule returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)